maryharges/google_drive_copier/README.md

 ## Instructions for running assessments

-This project utilizes a python package called `click` for cli to run individual assessments (or all)
+This project utilizes a python package called `click` to create a cli to run individual assessments (or all)

 The cli specifies `one, two, three, all` as options for which assessments to run, then optionally you can also supply a folder id after the assessment if you wish to select a folder outside of the hardcoded value in the `config.yaml`